GNU Prolog is a free Prolog compiler with constraint solving over finite domains developed by Daniel Diaz.

-- Mac OS X Mountain Lion installer package (created using MacPorts by Paulo Moura: installs GNU Prolog in /opt/local/ and /opt/local/bin).
+- Mac OS X installer package created on Big Sur using MacPorts by Paulo Moura (installs GNU Prolog in /opt/local/ and /opt/local/bin).

-- Windows intel 32 bits auto-install setup (compiled under ix86 / Windows 7 with MinGW gcc under MSys).
+- Windows intel 32 bits auto-install setup (compiled under ix86 / Windows 10 with MinGW gcc under MSys2).

 For windows users, a Notepad++ User Defined Lanuage (UDL) profile file for GNU Prolog (also available from the Notepad++ wiki about UDL).
 To install: launch Notepad++, in the "Language" menu, chose "Define your own language", click on "Import" and select the downloaded .xml file.
 Then close and restart Notepad++.
 Files suffixed with ".pl" and ".pro" should be now recognized as Prolog files (else select "Prolog (GNU)" from the "Languages" menu).
 For more information see the Notepad++ wiki.

-GNU Prolog is present on the Ohloh site.
+GNU Prolog is present on the Black Duck Open Hub site.